forestgrape/coronavirus/index.md

 > *Definitions* are written like this and are valid throughout this page.
 Sometimes only throughout this page.

-> *Comments*, often subjective, are formatted the same, but may start with programming style // to mark them.
+> *Comments*, often subjective, are formatted the same and sometimes start with programming style // to mark them.
 Otherwise distinction is done by context/content.

 <p id="t-content">-----</p> <!-- workaround to set ids: Markdown generates ids from titles but github preview/jupyter keeps cases while github pages converts to all lower case.
 Sometimes these auto-generated title ids are used and these titles are written all lower case. -->